gengo/decanter/document/source/intro/install.rst

 Development version
 -------------------

-You have the option to Git or Zip.
+You have the option to use Git or Zip

 * Use git